gabrielseibel1/BINS/README.md

-# PEPPER
+# BINS
+## BINS Is Not SPICE
-A SPICE inspired circuit simulator.
+BINS is a SPICE-inspired circuit simulator.